goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 </details>
 <br/>

 Embeddings are a vital part of LLMs, because they determine the very understanding of tokens.
-[ADD_CONTENT]
+Think of them as the language that allows machines to understand and work with human text.
+Just like how we might describe a person using various characteristics (height, age, personality), embeddings describe words using hundreds of numerical features that capture their meaning, relationships, and usage patterns.

 **Problem**

-[ADD_CONTENT]
+Before ELMo, word embeddings had a major limitation: each word had only one representation regardless of context.
+The word "bank" would have the same vector whether you're talking about a financial institution or the side of a river.
+This is called the polysemy problem - one word, multiple meanings, but only one embedding.

 > learning high quality representations can be challenging.
 They should ideally
 > model both (1) complex characteristics of word